mavolin/corgi/README.md

 </html>
 ```

-> If you're interested in the generated code, or want to see more examples
-> before diving into the docs below, have a look at the `examples` directory.
+> If you're interested in the generated code,  have a look at the `examples` directory.

 ## Want to know more?